python-geeks/Automation-scripts/.github/ISSUE_TEMPLATE/new-script.md

 ---
-name: Create a new script
+name: 🚀 Create a new script
-about: add new script to project
+about: I wanna add new script to project
 title: ''
 labels: good first issue, hacktoberfest, up-for-grabs
 assignees: ''